kendallroden/kubecon-dapr-score-demo/README.md

 1. Add a new application and call it `workflow-payment-app` or your own unique identifier.
 1. Select "Skip" on the subsequent blades.
 1. On the Credentials page, ensure `Sandbox` is selected in the top slider > find `Sandbox Access token` > Click "show" > Copy the Access Token value.
-1. Navigate to the directory titled "components" and select the "square-http-binding.yaml" file.
-Replace `[your-token]` with the API token retrieved.
+1. Navigate to the file "local-secret.json" and replace the secret value after "Bearer" with the API token retrieved.
-1. Return to the Square Developer portal and underneath the `Sandbox Access Token` section referenced above, copy the value for `Sandbox API version` and input the value for the HTTP header in the file `./services/payments/app.py` on line `35`.

 Once you have completed the above steps, you are ready to connect to the Square Payment API from your Dapr Workflow!